vishalcore/api-token-monitor/README.md

 ## Features

-- ✅ Monitors API token status every 6 hours
+- ✅ Monitors API token status every 30 minutes
-- 🚨 Sends Discord alerts when token limits are reached
+- 🚨 Sends Discord alerts when "requires more credits" is detected
+- ⚠️ Detects other token-related warnings and API failures
 - 📊 Sends success notifications to confirm monitoring is working
 - 🔧 Tests Discord webhook connectivity
 - 🔍 Enhanced error handling and debugging